-Transsion holdings which is the parent company that owns Tecno, iTel, and Infinix are also the owners of Oraimo – an accessory maker and exclusive accessory partner to the aforementioned brands.
+Transsion Holdings which is the parent company that owns Tecno, iTel, and Infinix are also the owners of Oraimo – an accessory maker and exclusive accessory partner to the aforementioned brands.
 Oraimo has been around since 2013, making in-box accessories for Tecno, iTel and Infinix smartphones.

 Until recent years after most mobile phones don’t include accessories in their phones anymore except chargers including phones from Transsion brands.
 That said, Oraimo is now marketed as a standalone accessory brand that it is.
 Despite being around since 2013, it was not until 2017/2018 you would see Oraimo banners in shops and phone retail outlets around the country.
 Even copped an Oraimo powerbank in 2018 which was quite good quality-wise.

 Fast forward to 2020/2021 and you can see a deliberate push both online and offline with much more products than before.
-There is also the Tecno Hipod H2 earpods from Tecno itself.
+There is also the Tecno Hipod H2 earphones from Tecno itself.
 A major change in the smartphone climate in Nigeria these past few years is the arrival of new globally recognized brands like Oppo, Vivo and Xiaomi.
 These brands success in bigger markets like India which is similar to that of Nigeria is a testament to how prolific and strategic they are.

-Besides, other brands like Samsung and Huawei that have been around in the Nigerian smartphone scene for the longest alongside the Transsion brands.
+Besides, other brands like Samsung and Huawei have been around in the Nigerian smartphone scene for the longest alongside the Transsion brands.
 Oppo arrived in Nigeria back in 2018, Xiaomi and Vivo joined in 2019, and have all been experiencing steady growth.
 However, Transsion brands like Tecno, iTel, and Infinix still have more popularity and are the major players.
 But the question is for how long?

 You can check out: A List of All OPPO Smartphones Launched in Nigeria in 2020